Here are the TLDR common methods of defining arrays in TypeScript.

 let x: string; x = ["hello", "world"]

-In cases where the array is mixed with different types I prefer to use the
+In cases where the array is mixed with different types you would use the

 let x: Array<string | number> x = ["hello", "world", 2]